mdnoyon9758/Groovester/README.md

 # Groovester

 Want a groovy Discord voice channel?
-Groovester is a Discord Application that can build up a queue of song requests, join Discord voice channels, and play requested song for all to enjoy!
+Groovester is a Discord Application that can build up a queue of song requests, join Discord voice channels, and play requested songs for all to enjoy!

 ## Groovester's Commands